HealthHealth

 Immunisation coverage serves as a good indicator of the extent to which young children access primary health care services.
 Immunisation coverage is also a proxy for the extent to which children access other health services, as the immunisation schedule provides a point of contact for identifying other health problems and for scheduling preventative child health interventions.
 Examples of these are the vitamin A supplementation programme, developmental screening, and prophylaxis for babies born to HIV-positive mothers.

 Immunisation rates are tracked in the District Health Information System and are calculated as the number of children who have received complete immunisation divided by the child population within that district.
-The percentages obtained in this way will be influenced by population movement in health seeking behaviour – for example, if children from one district are taken to a health facility in a neighbouring district.
-This has sometimes resulted in some districts, and even provinces, reporting immunisation rates of over 100%.
+The percentages obtained in this way may be influenced by population movement in health seeking behaviour – for example, if children from one district or province are taken to a health facility in a neighbouring district or province.

 The immunisation rates are also affected by national (and district-level) estimates of population size.
-The 2015/16 immunisation rate, as reported in the 2017 District Health Barometer, reflected high levels of immunisation for infants under a year, at 89.2%.2 Since then, Statistics South Africa revised its model to derive the mid-year population estimates, and it was found that the number of children in the country had previously been underestimated.3 The 2015/16 immunisation rate was revised downwards to 79.5%.
-The 2016/17 rate had dropped even before the new population estimates were released, to 82.3% and after retrospective adjustment to the revised population estimates, the rate for that year was calculated at 71.2%.
-The lower immunisation rate for that year was attributed to a global shortage of Hexavalent vaccine.4 In 2017/18 the immunisation rate was estimated at 77%.
-The immunisation rates in the District Health Barometer have not been adjusted retrospectively before 2015, and so it is not possible to determine long-term trends in immunisation uptake.
+The 2015 immunisation rate, as reported in the 2016 District Health Barometer, reflected high levels of immunisation for infants under a year, at 89.2%,2 but the population model for the country had under-estimated the number of children, Statistics South Africa subsequently revised its population model and released a new series of mid-year population estimates3 and the 2015 immunisation rate was revised downwards to 79.5%.
+The 2016 rate dropped to 71% after retrospective adjustment to the revised population estimates.
+The lower immunisation rate for that year was attributed to a global shortage of Hexavalent vaccine.4 In 2017 the immunisation rate picked up to 77%, increasing further to 82% in 2018 and 83.5% in 2019.
+In 2020, the immunisation rate dropped to 79.5% nationally as a result of lockdown, and as low as 61% in Limpopo.
+These fluctuations illustrate how the immunisation programme, which generally has high levels of compliance, is highly sensitive to disruptions in vaccine supply (as in 2016) or service delivery (as in 2020).

 Effective immunisation requires high levels of coverage to achieve a certain level of immunity within the broader community.
 This is known as ‘herd immunity’ and it means that, if immunisation coverage has reached a high enough level, even the most vulnerable who have not been immunised in that community will be protected – including young children and those with low immunity.